-X No fee required.
-0 Fee computed on table below p per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: N/A (2) Aggregate number of securities to which transaction applies: N/A (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): N/A (4) Proposed maximum aggregate value of transaction: N/A filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing:
+x No fee required.

+oFee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

+- (1)Title of each class of securities to which transaction applies: N/A - (2) Aggregate number of securities to which transaction applies: N/A - (3)Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): N/A - (4) Proposed maximum aggregate value of transaction: N/A - (5) Total fee paid: N/A oFee paid previously with preliminary materials.